 QN-247, formerly referred to as ALAN (Aptamer Linked Anti Nucleolin), is an aptamer-based investigational drug candidate currently under development and evaluation with the potential to treat a variety of different cancer types, including liquid and solid tumors.
-A key component of this drug candidate, the QN-165 aptamer, has been tested in over 100 cancer patients and is well tolerated with no evidence of severe side effects; with at least 7 patients having long-lasting clinical responses in which their cancers disappeared or shrank substantially.
-QN-247 binds the aptamer QN-165 to a gold nanoparticle, which gives it increased potency and versatility.
-Preclinical studies in breast cancer with QN-247 showed significantly enhanced activity compared to QN-165 alone.
-The broader versatility conferred on QN-165 by linking it to the nanoparticle includes such uses as enhanced radiation therapy, tumor imaging, and the delivery of other anti-cancer compounds directly to tumor cells.
+QN-247 is a DNA aptamer conjugated to a gold nanoparticle, which gives it increased potency and versatility.
+Preclinical studies in breast cancer with QN-247 showed significant cell inhibition activity.
+The broader versatility conferred by linking the aptamer to a gold nanoparticle includes such uses as enhanced radiation therapy, tumor imaging, and the delivery of other anti-cancer compounds directly to tumor cells.

 Potential Additional Indications